autowarefoundation/autoware.universe/map/map_loader/README.md

 lanelet2_map_loader loads Lanelet2 file and publishes the map data as autoware_auto_mapping_msgs/HADMapBin message.
 The node projects lan/lon coordinates into arbitrary coordinates defined in `/map/map_projector_type` from `map_projection_loader`.
+The node supports the following three types of coordinate systems:

+- MGRS
+- UTM
+- local

 ### How to run